mozilla/gecko-dev/testing/docs/automated-testing/index.rst

 file will be uploaded as an artifact and available in the ``Artifacts and Debugging Tools`` panel on Treeherder.

+For browser chrome mochitests, passing ``MOZ_DEVTOOLS_TEST_SCOPES=1`` as an environment variable will record all variables and arguments available in the scope of the test when any assert fails.
+On try, each failed assert will generate a JSON file named `scope-variables-[...].json` which will be uploaded as a test artifact.
+When using the feature locally, set MOZ_UPLOAD_DIR to a local folder where the JSON files should be saved.
+Note that Firefox opens JSON files with the built-in DevTools JSON viewer.

 .. _Need_to_set_preferences_for_test-suites:

 Need to set preferences for test-suites?